Blazon: Simple arms

 In English blazon, an ordinary is followed by any surrounding charges, and then finally by any charges on the ordinary: Gules, on a bend or between two mullets argent, three crescents sable.
-In French blazon, the order differs: De gueueles à la bande d'or, chargée de trois croissants de sable et accompagnée de deux molets d'argent (literally Of gules with the bend of gold, charged with three crescents of sable and accompanied by two mullets of silver; tinctures are nouns in French, adjectives in English).
+In French blazon, the order differs: De gueueles à la bande d'or, chargée de trois croissants de sable et accompagnée de deux molets d'argent (literally Of gules with the bend of gold, charged by three crescents of sable and accompanied by two mullets of silver; tinctures are nouns in French, adjectives in English).